nsharma1396/kvell/website/docs/database-plugins/kvell-db-plugin-mongoose.md

 The plugin exports the following:

 - dbLib: The `mongoose` object.
 Check [mongoose docs](https://mongoosejs.com/docs/index.html) for complete api reference.
 - dbInstance: The instantiated `mongoose` instance.
-In this case, both dbLib and dbInstance will be basically the same objects.

 - initHandler: (not for use)